 Learning Resources Bear Counters: These little 1 inch bears are a perfect hands-on way to visualize arithmetic problems and practice counting to 100.
 The bears can also be used for color recognization, sorting, and creating color patterns.

 Play Shifu Plugo Count: This STEM gaming kit turns a device (phone, tablet, etc) into a hands-on learning game.
 It includes a foldable gamepad, a Count Spike, 4 arithmetic operators (+ – x /), and 2 sets of digits 0-9.
 The game consists of story-based math challenges that need to be solved with a number and/or arithmetic operators.
 Kids can answer the problems by visually locating the correct answer and then placing it onto the Count Spike.
-They set us up with promo code THETIDYDAD so you can save 20% if you order!
+It’s a fun way to practice math concepts!

 Thanks for checking out our favorite math activities for kindergarten kids!
 We hope they are helpful as you help the little learners in your life with remote learning, homeschooling, or supplementing math practice at home.